-There is no specific policy of discrimination against people with previous convictions opening a bank account.
-It’s often that people have difficulties because of other reasons, not specifically their convictions.
+There is no general rule that prevents people with convictions from opening a bank account.
+It’s often that people have difficulties because of other reasons, not specifically because of their convictions.
 For example, many banks refuse applications due to:

 - Lack of ID